telerik/blazor-docs/components/form/overview.md

 ## Form Reference

-Use the Form Reference to get access its `EditContext`.
+Use the Form Reference to get access to its `EditContext`.
 The Form generates this object, no matter if the component uses a `Model` or an `EditContext` parameter.
 You can validate the `EditContext` manually or re-attach validation when you change the model - `FormReference.EditContext.AddDataAnnotationsValidation()`.

 >caption Get a reference to the Telerik Form for Blazor